Fenmaz/cartograph/README.md

 #Dependencies galore!
 You'll have to install a bunch of dependencies in order to get started.
-Most of them are pretty quick, with the exception of pygsp, which takes about half an hour - start it installing and go get a snack or catch some Pokemon or something.
+Most of them are pretty quick, with the exception of pygsp, which takes about half an hour - start the installation and go get a snack or catch some Pokemon or something.

-You have to install Qt outside of Python, possibly via [Homebrew] (http://brew.sh/) by
+You have to install Qt outside of Python, and the most convenient way is with [Homebrew] (http://brew.sh/) by

 ```
 brew install Qt